snadi/GitHubClassroomMgmt/README.md

 9. **Cross-check student teams (optional)**

-   - Download assignment pairs list and GitHub Classroom roster to the root directory, rename them to `pairs.csv` and `roster.csv`, respectively.
+   - Download assignment pairs list to the root directory, rename it to `pairs.csv`.

      ```shell
      # Run this command in the root directory